sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/4 - Beneath The Seams/Backstory.md

 Your mouth clamped shut.

 Seam sighed deeply.
-"I remember that at first, we both had a good laugh about the mad man who told him this.
+"I remember that at first, we both had a good laugh about the mad man who told him this ridiculous tale.
 I remember asking him, 'who could have fabricated such a story', only for Jevil to be unable to recall."

 "But then... my friend started to hallucinate.
 It started with him confiding in me that he had been beginning to see others' words written out before him.
 He believed he could see the HP of others as easily as looking at them.
 He believed the knowledge he had received was driving him mad.
 This drove him to try to understand why this was happening to him..."